 Art Description and Drawing Activity

 Here’s how it goes.
 Divide your class into partner pairs.
 Each pair sits so that one student can see the artwork and one cannot.
 You can either have the artwork projected onto the wall or give one member of each group a printed copy of the artwork.
+(Hint: If you’re using your computer to project the artwork image, don’t forget to hide your screen from the students who are drawing!)

 Want a document of suggested artworks for this activity?
 Snag a freebie PowerPoint with artworks at this link!